Chapter 6 – Family Transitions

 I pointed out, “You probably have another 20 years to live if you go by your parents’ life span.
 Do you want to live the next 20 years staying hidden?
 Or would you rather be yourself during that time?”

-Kurt/Karen had answered, “I’d rather be happy as a woman than keep hiding.
+Kurt/Kelly had answered, “I’d rather be happy as a woman than keep hiding.
 Why?”

 “Because if you stay here, you would have to keep hiding your true self.
 It would become very complicated.
 I suspect you’d have a better chance of developing the new you if you were out in that world.”

 “You are saying that we can’t stay together?
 So, what’s the plan?”

 “You have a job that may not make a lot, but now you can go out on your own.
 I will give you 6 months to find a place and move out.”

 The conversation concluded with a few tears and “I didn’t want it coming to this.”

 “Yes, I know, but I think you will be much happier and free to be you.”
 So finally s/he found a roommate and moved in November into a shared apartment with another transgendered person.
 Although s/he took some belongings and furniture with her, we eventually had to work out a divorce agreement in the next couple of years later to divvy up the remainder of joint possessions.

 During the time period that John and I were teaching together, and I was working through all my feelings about the transitioning for both me and K/K, another family complication arrived.
 At 4 AM on a Sunday morning, a knock came at my door.
 It was my daughter and two grandchildren.
 April claimed that the father of her children was snorting drugs and she had left him, and they needed to stay for a while to figure out what to do.
 Since I had a spare bedroom, they stayed in that bedroom.